-- Your surgeon, family doctor, physiotherapist or medical team has confirmed it is safe for you to do so
+- Your surgeon, family doctor, physiotherapist or medical teams confirms it is safe

-- Your wound has completely healed; ask your surgeon how long your wound will take to heal
+- Your wound has COMPLETELY healed; your surgeon can tell you how long this will be

-Typically, after your stitches have been removed or dissolved and the wound has completely healed, it will again be safe to swim at the beach or in the pool.
-Again, it is not recommended to swim with an open wound.
+Once your stitches have been removed or dissolved and the wound has completely healed, it will be safe to swim.
+Always avoid swimming with an open wound.

-Usually, stitches are removed within seven to 10 days after surgery.
-However, this is dependent on the location and size of the wound.
-Swimming should be avoided for a longer period of time if you have a pre-existing condition that can increase the risk of infection or delay healing.
+Stitches are usually removed within seven to 10 days after surgery.
+This heavily depends on the location and size of the wound.
+Swimming is an activity that should be avoided longer if you have a pre-existing condition that increases the risk of infection and delays healing.

 How Do you Cover a Wound for Swimming?

-You can cover a wound for swimming by using waterproof plasters and bandages to cover wounds.
-This will help to protect them while you swim so that they can heal completely.
-However, remember to clean the wound before you apply the plaster of bandage.
-Otherwise, you risk bacteria being trapped underneath which can lead to an infection.
+Use waterproof plasters and bandages to cover wounds.
+This will protect them while swimming until they heal completely.
+Be sure to clean the wound before applying any bandages.
+Otherwise, bacteria trapped underneath can lead to an infection.

 Types of Surgeries – Is it Safe to Swim After Surgery?

-- C-Section – While every woman is different, doctors generally recommend waiting six weeks after delivery before swimming.
-If you plan to swim after your surgery, wait until bleeding has stopped and the scar has healed.
-Some women are cleared to swim at six weeks, while others may have to wait a longer period.
+C-Section – All women are different.
+However, doctors usually recommend waiting six weeks after delivery before swimming.
+If you plan on swimming, wait until the bleeding has stopped and the scar has healed.

-- Cornea transplant – It is recommended to wait four weeks before swimming after a cornea transplant.
-After being cleared by your doctor, wear goggles to protect your eye from an impact injury and avoid diving.
+Cornea transplant – The eyes can be quite sensitive after surgery.
+Wait at least a month before swimming after a cornea transplant.
+After consulting with your doctor, wear goggles to protect your eye from injury and avoid diving.

-Understanding when it is safe to swim after surgery speed up your recovery time.
-Also, be sure to keep incisions clean and avoid exposure to unsanitary water to prevent secondary infections and additional scarring.
+Knowing when it is safe to swim after surgery can speed up your recovery time.
+Keep your incisions clean and avoid unsanitary water.
+This prevents secondary infection and additional scarring.

 Mentally Prepare to Swim After Surgery